polterguy/polterguy.github.io/dashboard/endpoints/index.md

   image: /assets/images/hero/endpoints-dash.png
   og_image: /assets/images/hero/endpoints-dash-og.png
   image_description: The Endpoints component
+faq:
+  - q: "What is the Endpoints component?"
+    a: "It lets you browse every HTTP endpoint in your cloudlet and invoke them, similarly to how Swagger works - documenting your endpoints and letting you test them from the same screen."
+  - q: "How do I parametrise an invocation?"
+    a: "When you expand an endpoint, every argument it accepts becomes a typed input field - checkboxes for booleans, date pickers for dates, and so on.
+CRUD endpoints additionally expose paging, sorting, and per-column filter arguments."
+  - q: "Can I get an OpenAPI specification for my endpoints?"
+    a: "Yes.
+Every endpoint has an OpenAPI button giving you its OpenAPI specification.
+You can copy both the URL and the specification itself, and paste it into another orchestrator LLM or AI agent, allowing the other party to understand your backend."
+  - q: "Can I test file uploads and downloads?"
+    a: "Yes.
+You can upload files to endpoints that accept file uploads, and download the files an endpoint returns, directly from the component."
+  - q: "What does the response dialog show?"
+    a: "The HTTP status code, how many milliseconds the invocation took, the response headers, and the response body with syntax highlighting - plus a button to copy the response."
 ---

 The Endpoints component allows you to see your HTTP endpoints, and invoke these, similarly to how Swagger works.
 From your endpoints menu item you can search for, parametrise, and invoke your endpoints - Allowing you to simulate a client, to understand how your endpoints work, and _"debug"_ these as you develop them.
 This component hence serves two purposes; One being documenting your endpoints, another being testing your endpoints.